sindresorhus/typescript-definition-style-guide/readme.md

 - Don't prefix lines with `*`.
 - Don't [hard-wrap](https://stackoverflow.com/questions/319925/difference-between-hard-wrap-and-soft-wrap).
-- Put an empty line between interface entries.
+- Put an empty line between type entries.
 - Sentences should start with an uppercase character and end in a dot.
 - There's an empty line after the function description.
 - Parameters and the return value should be documented.